Rent safe and private dog parks hosted by locals

 Dock diving dogs should be in good physical health

-Like many dog sports, dock diving competitions are for dogs in good physical health.
-If your pet suffers from any gait, muscle, or joint issues, you should check with your veterinarian before pursuing a new activity.
+Like most dog sports, dock diving competitions require your dog to be in good physical health.
+If your pet suffers from any gait, muscle, or joint issues, you should check with your veterinarian before pursuing any new activity.

-You should also keep age restrictions in mind and avoid over exercising your puppy until their joints are well developed.
+You should also keep age restrictions in mind.
+Avoid over exercising your puppy until their joints are well developed and their growth plates have closed!

 Dock diving dogs are a wide range of breeds

-Some dog sports really favor working dogs because they require a combination of athletic ability, focus, and determination in the face of distractions.
-Dock diving asks for those things too — it’s still a challenging sport! — but the environment tends to be more casual and lends itself well to pets who are simply looking for a good time.
+Some dog sports favor working dogs because they require an intense combination of athletic ability and focus in the face of distractions.
+While dock diving does ask for those things—it’s a challenging sport in many ways—the environment tends to be more casual.
+Dock jumping lends itself well to people and pets who are simply looking for a good time.

-Dock diving might involve being near other dogs
+Dock jumping might involve being near other dogs

-Dock diving is one of many dog sports that’s compatible with a range of canine personalities, including pets who struggle with reactivity or fear issues around other dogs.
-While competitions usually do have many other pets and people present — and depending on the exact venue, things can get loud from time to time — each dog runs and jumps off of the dock by themselves.
-It’s possible to separate your companion from others if you need to.
+As far as enrichment activities and dog sports go, dock diving is compatible with a wide range of canine personalities.
+While competitions usually do have many other pets and people present—and depending on the exact venue, things can get loud from time to time—each dog runs and jumps off of the dock by themselves.
+It’s possible to separate your companion from others if you need to!

 If you’re interested in dock diving but aren’t sure your dog can handle performing around a crowd yet, get in touch with a professional dog trainer!
 They’ll be able to help you develop a training plan and set realistic goals.